microse-rpc/microse-node/docs/api.md

     Serves an RPC server according to the given options.
 If `options` is a string, it could be a URL or Unix socket filename.
 - `connect(options: string | ClientOptions): Promise<RpcClient>`
     Connects to an RPC server according to the given options.
+If `options` is a string, it could be a URL or Unix socket filename.
 - `resolve(path: string): string` Resolves the given path to a module name.
 - `watch(listener?: (event: "change" | "unlink", filename: string)): FSWatcher`
     Watches file change and reload the corresponding module.